ucfopen/canvasapi/docs/getting-started.rst

-Getting Started with canvas-api
+Getting Started with canvasapi
 ===============================

-Installing canvas-api
+Installing canvasapi
 ---------------------

 You can install with pip::

-    pip install canvas-api
+    pip install canvasapi

 Usage
 -----

-Before using canvas-api, you'll need to instantiate a new Canvas object:
+Before using canvasapi, you'll need to instantiate a new Canvas object:

 .. code:: python

-    from canvas_api import Canvas
+    from canvasapi import Canvas

     canvas = Canvas(API_KEY, API_URL)